janousy/CDL/fmnist/FMNIST.md

 This use case trains and deploys an image classification model, based on the Fashion MNIST dataset provided by Zalando AG available at the official Zalando [research repository](https://github.com/zalandoresearch/fashion-mnist).

+The source code compromises the `.gitlab-ci.yml` CI/CD pipeline and a main folder with three subdirectories for the `data`, `model` and `deploy` pipeline.
+Additionally, a `test` folder includes the scripts to evaluate the current model.
+Create a new GitLab repository and upload the content related to this use case.

 ## Data Pipeline

 For this use case, we simplify the data pipeline by ingesting the provided Fashion MNIST dataset into two buckets for training and testing.
 The complete pipeline would have the same architecture as the one for the BBC News dataset.